elliotmangini/blog-agile-01/README.md

 <h3>Kanban</h3>

 Visual workflow for organizing teams and prioritizing objectives transparently and efficiently.
+Scrum can sometimes use Kanban boards or scrum boards.
+They are similar working patterns.

 Good for adapting to a changing environment.